datchung/blog-posts/2021/2021-02-20_API Development in NET with GraphQL/Post.md

 ## 1. <a name='intro'></a>Introduction

-["API Development in .NET with GraphQL"](https://www.linkedin.com/learning/api-development-in-dot-net-with-graphql/welcome) is a LinkedIn Learning course by Glenn Block.
-This course is an introduction to API Development in .NET with GraphQL.
+["API Development in .NET with GraphQL"](https://www.linkedin.com/learning/api-development-in-dot-net-with-graphql/welcome) is a LinkedIn Learning course by Glenn Block that introduces API Development in .NET with GraphQL.

 ## 2. <a name='what'></a>What is GraphQL.NET?

-* Open source library for building a GraphQL server
-* Stand up GraphQL endpoint for queries, mutations and subscriptions
-* Supports .NET Framework and Core
+GraphQL.NET is an open source library for building a GraphQL server.
+A client can perform queries, mutations and subscriptions to a GraphQL endpoint.
+This library supports .NET Framework (.NET Standard) and .NET Core.

 ## 3. <a name='goals'></a>Course Goals

-* Use the GraphiQL (pronounced "graphical") interface to perform GraphQL requests and serve API documentation
+Learn how to use GraphiQL (pronounced "graphical"), an interface that can execute GraphQL requests and serve API documentation.

-* Create a GraphQL server that supports:
+Create a GraphQL server that supports:
 * Queries to get data
 * Mutations to add or modify data
 * Subscriptions to subscribe to data events via a "push" mechanism

 ## 4. <a name='GraphiQL'></a>GraphiQL